-Eyebrows make an important contribution to facial symmetry and presentation of self to others.
-A person without eyebrows may feel very self-conscious about his/her appearance.
+Eyebrows make an important contribution to facial symmetry and our presentation to others.
+A person without eyebrows may feel very self-conscious about his or her appearance.

 Why have an eyebrow transplant?

-Asim Shahmalak at Crown Clinic is one of only a few surgeons in the UK carrying out eyebrow transplants.
-The operation was pioneered in America and Dr Shahmalak brought it to the UK five years ago.
+Dr. Asim Shahmalak at Crown Clinic is one of only a few surgeons in the UK carrying out eyebrow transplants.
+The operation was developed in America and Dr Shahmalak brought it to the UK five years ago.

-- Medical and surgical treatments.
-Surgical treatment of injury or tumour that results in removal of eyebrow follicles and tissue scarring; radiotherapy or chemotherapy for cancer that results in loss of hair.
+- Medical and surgical treatments: Surgical treatment of injury or tumour that results in removal of eyebrow follicles and tissue scarring.
+Radiotherapy or chemotherapy for cancer can also result in loss of eyebrow hair.

-Follicular Unit Extraction eyebrow transplants (FUE) are surging in popularity as women and even some men seek ways to permanently restore or establish hair in the area.
-The process typically involves removing a section of hair from the patient, most commonly from the back of the scalp, and grafting the hair to the eyebrow, augmenting the existing brows or replacing them completely if a patient has lost all their natural brows.
+Follicular Unit Extraction eyebrow transplants (FUE) are surging in popularity, as women and even some men, seek ways to permanently restore or establish hair in the area.
+The process typically involves removing a section of hair from the patient, most commonly from the back of the scalp, and grafting the hair to the eyebrow.
+This augments the existing brows or replaces them completely if a patient has lost all their natural brows.

 An area of the scalp in the back of the head is numbed with a local anesthetic.
-That section (scalp strip) is removed and wound is closed with stitches.
+That section (scalp strip) is removed and the wound is closed with stitches.
 The scalp strip is given to a technician who separates the hair tissue into single hair follicular grafts.
-The grafts are then implanted into the brow one-by-one.
-The procedure typically involves 400 grafts transplanted into each brow - so 600-800 in total.
+The grafts are then implanted into the brow, one by one.
+The procedure typically involves 400 grafts transplanted into each brow - around 600-800 in total.

 It takes approximately 3-4 hours and costs around £4,000.

-It is performed under local anaesthetic and many patients are so comfortable they are able to fall asleep while the grafts are implanted.
+The eyebrow transplant is performed under local anaesthetic and many patients are so comfortable, they are able to fall asleep while the grafts are implanted.
 The results are permanent and you will see some immediate differences with a new outline.

 What maintenance do the new eyebrow need?

-Trimming and curling is easily done and Crown Clinic provide patient with a beauty kit to do this.
-Patients find that with this simple maintenance their new brows perfectly blend with existing lashes.
+Trimming and curling is easily done and Crown Clinic provides patients with a beauty kit to do this.
+Patients find that with this simple maintenance, their new brows blend perfectly with the existing strands.

-Patients’ eyebrow area will be a little delicate for a few days after the procedure before quickly returning to normal.
-It takes around six months for the new lashes to fully grow in and be seen at their best.
+The eyebrow area will be a little delicate for a few days after the procedure, before quickly returning to normal.
+It takes around six months for the new strands to fully settle and be seen at their best.